Shazamed/ctf-writeups/greyctf-2022/misc/calculator.md

 This indicates that will be using a prefix notation to calculate the equations.

-While there are prefix calculators code out on stackoverflow I've opted to challenge myself to write the algorithmn from scratch.
+While there are prefix calculators code out on stackoverflow I've opted to challenge myself to write the algorithm from scratch.

 TODO zzzz